 I mean, so it's like everybody.

-It's on the pretty much.
+It's on the side of that.

 But then there's another side to this because then they want to destroy every conservative voice, Bill.

-Every second, every minute, every hour, every day, any conservative voices on the air, it's being taped in the hopes that one word, phrase, sentence can be taken out of context and used to destroy and bludgeon and run out of town and run out of business.
+It's being taped in the hopes that one word, phrase, sentence can be taken out of context and used to destroy and bludgeon and run out of town and run out of business.

 You know, they did that to me, and I've thought about it a lot for the past couple of years.

-And I know that happens, and so do your listeners, that media matters and these people are taping everything, hoping to find something they can bring to the corporations.
+And I know that happens, and so do your listeners, that media matters, and these people are taping everything, hoping to find something they can bring to the corporations.

 But it's the corporations' fault.

-You, the corporate entities are doing that.
+You, the corporate entities, are doing that.

-Everybody can say it now because I I'll take credit for this, uh, went on the air and said here are the corporations and companies that are forbidding their employees to say Merry Christmas.
+Went on the air and said, here are the conversations and companies that are forbidding their employees to say Merry Christmas.

-But but you know, put it out there, and guess what happened?
+But, you know, put it out there, and guess what happened?

 No, listen, I will say this.

-We for example, we had the laws changed in Panama City Beach because of our coverage of spring break.
+For example, we had the laws changed in Panama City Beach because of our coverage of spring break.

 And it turned out he had taken those pills, and it turned out the guy's life was saved.